davzago/Vehicle-counter-implementation-with-RCNN/Project.md

 ### Contours retrival method

 cv2.findContours() finds the contours in a binary image, the retrival method decides wheter to get all the contours heirarchy (cv2.RETR_TREE) which baiscally is a tree where a more external contour has some son contours internally, in our case i think it's better to keep only the external contours since we only need a bounding box for the veichles

+## Obtain a more clear difference

+- The threshold used to transform the grayscale image and the size og the dilate kernel are two parameters wich are important in order to have a good detection, also they have to be tuned together, a high threshold leads us to not include some parts of the veichle risking multiple detection for trucks, dilatation can compensate for that but if we choose a kernel that is too big we risk to agglomerate more veichles
+- to emiminte the part of the background that goes trough the difference we could also not search for veichles in a specific area but this is not possible in the lanes otherwise we would not find veichles
+- Also to obtain a better difference i subtract frames that are 10 frames apart

 ### frame differencing problems